-See our participating dentists if you notice any of these signs:
+See your approved dentist if you notice any of these signs:

-Tell our participating dentists about change in your overall health particularly any recent illnesses or chronic conditions.
+Tell your approved dentist about change in your overall health particularly any recent illnesses or chronic conditions.
 Provide an updated health history including medication use both prescription and over-the-counter products.
 If you use tobacco, talk to our participating dentists about options for quitting.

 If you are pregnant or thinking about becoming pregnant, pay particular attention to your teeth and gums.
 That's because pregnancy and the changing hormone levels that occur with it can exaggerate some dental problems.
 Taking good care of your oral health is important for you and your infant.